Harold Harefoot: Reputation

 The Prose Brut chronicle was an Anglo-Norman work, covering British and English monarchs from Brut (Brutus of Troy) to the death of Henry III in 1272.
 It was probably written during the reign of Edward I (reigned 1272–1307), though the oldest surviving manuscript dates to 1338.
 The text often includes notable errors.
 The original author remains unknown, but there were a number of continuations by different hands, extending the story to the Battle of Halidon Hill (1333).
 The material on Harold Harefoot is rather unflattering.
 The author considered both Harold and Harthacnut to have been sons of Cnut and Emma of Normandy.
 He proceeds to portray Harold as follows: "...He went astray from the qualities and conduct of his father King Cnut, for he cared not at all for knighthood, for courtesy, or for honour, but only for his own will...".
 He accuses Harold of driving his own mother Emma out of England, by the advice of Godwin, Earl of Wessex.
-He paints Harthacnut in a more favorable light.
+He paints Harthacnut in a more favourable light.

 The Knýtlinga saga (13th century) considers Harold Harefoot to be the oldest son of Cnut and Emma of Normandy, though its author frequently misrepresents family relationships.
 Harthacnut and Gunhilda of Denmark are regarded in the text as his younger siblings.
 The narrative has Harold and Harthacnut dividing the realms of their father in an agreement.
 It also features Harold offering hospitality to his half-brother Edward the Confessor, but they were actually step-brothers, and Edward only settled in England following the death of Harold.